 The Independent Director may continue to serve on the Board beyond nine years tenure provided that he is re-designated as a Non-Independent Director.
-If the Board intends to retain an independent director beyond nine years, it should justify and seek annual shareholders' approval.
-If the Board continues to retain the independent director after the twelfth year, the Board should seek annual shareholders' approval through a two (2)-tier voting process.
+If the Board intends to retain an independent director beyond nine years, it should justify and seek annual shareholders' approval through a two (2)-tier voting process.